 Across from this second partial bathroom is the kitchenette.
 The kitchenette had the following features:

 - Disposable cutlery, paper plates and coffee cups

 - Can opener and a wine opener

 Next is the bedroom area.
 The first thing I noticed was the Polynesian decor around the room like the Tiki Tiki Room inspired bird paintings and the Tiki god lamp.
-The bedroom holds a queen-size bed, a queen-size sleeper sofa, and the cutest twin murphy bed I’ve ever seen.
+The bedroom holds a queen-size bed, a newly installed queen-size pull down bed, and the cutest single-size murphy bed I’ve ever seen.

 The studio is built to accommodate up to 5 adults, but I think an adult might not love the twin murphy bed.
-I do think the twin size bed is perfect for kids, even toddlers.
-The twin bed is low to the ground, so you don’t have to worry if your little one rolls out.
+However, I do think the twin size bed is perfect for kids or toddlers since it is low to the ground.

 The bedroom area also has a round table with two plush chairs and a storage ottoman in front of the sleeper sofa.
 I was concerned that since the dresser was really a twin murphy bed there would not be enough storage in the room.
 However, I found that the closet and two drawers located under the side of the traditional bed provided plenty of storage space.